ETHLend/Documentation/ETHLendWhitePaper.md

 <p>Road to decentralization.
 ETHLend introduces the following roadmap adopting changes, improvements and governance to ETHLend:</p>

-1. ETHLend DAPP v.
-1.0 on May 2017
+1. White Paper on Decentralized Lending on June 2017 (Milestone achieved)
-2. White Paper on ETHLend on June 2017
+2. Creating Special Purpose Vehicle for Token Sale on October 2017
-3. Token Sale Smart Contract Testing on August 2017
+3. LEND Token Pre-Sale on September 2017
-4. Token Sale on September 2017
+4. LEND Token Sale on November 2017
-5. Swiss Foundation or Swiss LLC on October 2017
+5. Relocating to Zug and Swiss Foundation or Swiss LLC on December 2017
-6. LEND Trading on Exchanges on November 2017
+6. LEND Trading on Exchanges on January 2018
-7. Buybacks and Burn for LEND starts from January 2018
+7. Buybacks and Burning for LEND starts on January 2018
-8. Opening Proposition Forum for Token Holders on May 2018
+8. Opening Suggestions Venue for Public on October 2018
 9. Creating and Testing Democracy DAO on November 2018
-10. Voting on Proposition Deployed on May 2019
+10. Voting on Suggestions Deployed on January 2019
-11. Vesting for LEND Ends on September 2019
+11. Vesting for LEND Ends on December 2019

 ## <h1>Introducing LEND Token and the Token Sale</h1>